dcunited001/dcunited001.github.io/_posts/2018-12-14-what-is-the-soul-a-baseline-for-the-materialist-conception.md

 The materialistic components of the soul are disaggregated shards of identity -- they exist in the self AND they are socially distributed through society.
-This requires no supernatural explanation or Woowoo physics.
+This requires no supernatural explanation or [Woowoo physics](https://rationalwiki.org/wiki/Quantum_woo).
 If you can’t see that, you lack imagination or you do not understand Carl Jung

 There is *no smatter* contained in the above definition of the soul.
 The language is intentional.
 The explanation is clear and if it isn’t, then you do not undestand the ideas contained therein.
 The soul exists, *definitively*.
 Whether it arises materially or supernaturally?
 That is another question entirely.
-This definition is a baseline, above which materialists are confined to operate.
+This definition is a baseline, above which materialists are confined to operate rhetorically.
 They must admit at least this and if they don't it means they are a materialist not well-educated enough on dynamics of inforamtion from within a purely material conception of our world.
 If you do not understand my definition, then it means you lack either imagination or intellect.
 There is no room for subjectivity in this context.
 The soul exists.
 End of story.

 <a name="imo-western-rationalism-is-a-cruel-joke" />